 Top Benefits of Buying Locally Grown Food

-As a growing movement across North America, locally grown food has countless benefits to offer.
-More and more families are making the choice to buy food from local producers, each for their own reason, such as finding comfort in knowing where their food comes from.
+As a growing movement across North America, locally grown food has countless benefits to offer, with more and more families making the choice to buy food from local producers, each for their own reason, such as finding comfort in knowing where their food comes from.
 This can help create important economic opportunities, reduce environmental impacts, and bring communities together.

 What Kinds of Food Can You Buy Locally?

-- It’s Often Pesticide Free: Many local food producers choose to use organic and natural pest repellants to preserve the health of the food they distribute.
-Foods produced by large-scale agricultural operations are often mass sprayed with pesticides.
+- Pesticide Free: Local food producers often choose to use organic or natural pest repellants to help preserve the health of the food they distribute, whereas foods produced by large-scale agricultural operations are often sprayed with harmful chemicals.

-- It Encourages Eating a Well-Balanced Diet: When you choose to buy locally grown food, you can incorporate more healthy proteins, fruits, vegetables and whole grains into your diet, as opposed to choosing processed and packaged foods that don’t provide a balanced diet.
+- Encourages a Well-Balanced Diet: When choosing to buy and eat locally, you can incorporate healthier proteins, fruits, vegetables, and whole grains into your diet as opposed to processed and packaged foods that don’t provide a balanced diet.

 Environmental Benefits of Locally Grown Food